 - Haggle, haggle, HAGGLE: Any price that a shop owner tells you in the bazaars is about double what it actually should be.
 Never ever accept the first price when bartering for something – start at a third and work your way up.
 If you don’t know when it’s ok to barter, it’s usually done when prices aren’t listed.
 If you have to ask the seller how much something is, you’re bartering already.

 - Don’t sleep in Sultanahmet or near Taksim Square: For the best prices on accommodation, stay in the more outer districts, like Fener or Kadikoy.
+There are great Airbnb options in Istanbul that will keep the costs low as well.

 - Account for airport transfer expenses: Unless you want to spend an hour or two on the bus, you’ll most likely have to take a taxi from the airport.
 They aren’t cheap.